krouspy/monnaies-numeriques/td2/README.md

 Test Connection > Error while connecting to the API (The HTTP status code of the response was not expected (404).)

 Don't know how to fix this :( Maybe a dumb mistake.
 Make a PR if you know :)

+But normally, if it works you should see a lightning payment option in your invoice.